-4. Gap analysis
+5. Gap analysis

-4.1.
-Existing mobility protocols
+5.1.
+Considering existing protocols first

 The fifth DMM requirement is on existing mobility protocols.

 REQ5: A DMM solution SHOULD first consider reusing and extending the existing mobility protocols before specifying new protocols.

 Abstracting the existing protocol functions into logical functions in this draft is a way to see how one can maximize the use of existing protocols.
 It remains to be seen whether all the DMM requirements can be met.
 One needs to check the rest of the requirements to check for gaps.